 Summer is the best time to hit the beach.
 It’s that time of year when we plan our final getaways and family vacations.
 While you’re rejuvenating by the pool or taking the family on a day trip, be sure to be kind to your data devices.
 File storage devices of any kind need protection from extreme weather just as much as you do.
-(For professional data recovery service, click here.)
+Click for professional data recovery service if something goes wrong.

 Portable devices face even more peril during the summer.
 The last thing you want to do is place your cell phone on your car dashboard under the sun and go shopping for two hours.
 Those brutal rays that leave you with unpleasant sunburn can give your cell phone a burn like nothing else.
 If the device exceeds recommended heat variances, it’ll be fried—literally.
 Keep an eye on these recommendations.
 For example, Apple suggests that to avoid unwanted damage to iPhones, prevent temperatures from exceeding 95 degrees Fahrenheit or dropping below 32 degree Fahrenheit.

 It’s no secret that electronics and water just don’t get along without a chaperone.
 However, there is a silver lining.
 Today, many storage drives and electronic devices come in waterproof versions.
 Yes, this includes waterproof cell phones.
 Use them!
 Waterproof devices make accidental dunks in the pool or ocean a little less worrisome.
-The new Samsung Galaxy S5 is a good example of a waterproof phone, if a device isn’t properly waterproofed, water can be deadly.
+The new Samsung Galaxy S23 is a good example of a waterproof phone.
+The S23 has the ability to withstand being submerged at a maximum depth of 1.5 meters for a duration of up to 30 minutes.
+If a device isn’t properly waterproofed, water can be deadly.
+Smartphone salt water damage is managed by us here at eProvided.
 Cell phones and tablets have multiple access openings that are susceptible to water damage.
 A quick dip into the water is all it takes for your device or smartphone to short circuit or stop working entirely.

 If your device suffers heat or water damage, it’s important to know how to best respond.
 An improper or panicked response can easily cause additional damage.
 Keep these guidelines in mind: